Switzerland’s performance compared with other countries

 The Development Assistance Committee of the OECD regularly publishes the key figures of its member countries in international cooperation.
 The Official Development Assistance as a percentage of the Gross National Income provides the benchmark upon which the comparison is made.

-Official development assistance (ODA) from member countries of the Development Assistance Committee (DAC) totalled USD 153 billion in 2018.
-ODA was first calculated in 2018 on the grant-equivalent basis newly adopted by the OECD, which measures the eligible part of loans according to their concessionality.
+Official development assistance (ODA) from member countries of the Development Assistance Committee (DAC) totalled USD 152.8 billion in 2019, an increase of 1.4% in real terms.
+Since 2018, ODA has been calculated on the grant-equivalent basis adopted by the OECD.

-However, Switzerland stays at the 8th position in the international ranking comparing the ODA/GNI ratio of all DAC member countries.
-In terms of financial volume, the largest donors are the United States, Germany, the United Kingdom, Japan and France.
-Switzerland falls from the 11th to 12th place in absolute numbers.
+Switzerland nevertheless still comes 8th in the international ranking comparing the ODA/GNI ratio of all DAC member countries.
+In absolute terms, the largest donors are the United States, Germany, the United Kingdom, Japan and France.
+Switzerland rose from 12th to 11th place in absolute numbers.